 First things first.

-Pop your cottage cheese straight in the refrigerator once you’ve got home from the grocery store.
+Pop your cottage cheese straight in the refrigerator once you’ve returned from the grocery store.
 Avoid the fridge door, which is the warmest part of the fridge prone to the most temperature variation.

 Temperature changes encourage separation in your cottage cheese, leading to dryness and unwanted clumpiness.

 Now.
 Not to sound like that friend, but you should avoid double-dipping and only use clean utensils.
-This will prevent bacteria from reaching, and then growing in, your cottage cheese.
+This will prevent bacteria from getting in, and growing on, your cottage cheese.